Manigod, France: Family Ski Guide

 ✈️How Do You Get to Manigod?

-Geneva airport to Manigod takes about an hour by car, one of the shorter transfers in the Northern Alps for a UK or Northern European family.
+Geneva Airport to Manigod takes roughly one hour by car, one of the shorter transfers in the Northern Alps, and manageable even with tired children in the back seat.

 ☕What's There to Do Off the Slopes?